Buurtzorg Nederland: International

 The company employed 10,000 nurses and 4,500 home help workers in 2018, with teams in the Netherlands, Sweden, and Japan.
 It now provides home care to about 80,000 people; more than half of all district nurses in the Netherlands work for the organization.
 In the USA the organization faces the need to deal with multiple payers, each with its own payment rules and procedures which makes it difficult for nurses to do their own billing as they do in Holland.

-The company is concerned about a cutback in the Dutch home nursing budget of 400 million euros, 10% less than last year's community care budget.
-The company is getting more applications from people who are entitled to home care.
-It expects a growth of 15,000 clients.

-A Welsh Buurtzorg pilot is to be established by NHS Wales from 2018 to 2020 with £2 million funding.
-The Royal College of Nursing said, “The RCN has long supported this model, which was founded in the Netherlands and has garnered international acclaim for its nurse-led, cost-effective principles, which rely upon nurse-innovation leading the way for care of patients in their own communities.”
+In 2018, NHS Wales launched a two-year Buurtzorg pilot funded by the Welsh Government, involving Aneurin Bevan University Health Board, Cwm Taf Morgannwg University Health Board, and Powys Teaching Health Board.
+Each pilot site was allocated £200,000 per financial year to develop "person-centred" community care teams.
+An evaluation by the University of South Wales found that the pilots successfully shifted care culture toward a more holistic approach and integrated new e-scheduling technology.
+While the pilots differed from the Dutch model by retaining team leaders, the role shifted significantly toward "compassionate leadership" and coaching to support staff autonomy.
+However, due to the lack of a consistent core dataset across the pilot sites, the evaluation was unable to draw definitive conclusions regarding the model's impact on clinical outcomes or cost savings.

 In France, the not for profit organisation Soignons Humain (www.soignonshumain.com) has started operating in 2016, as official licensed partner of Buurtzorg.